By Chelsea Eddy, March 16, 2017

 Who will house the Consortium?

 Philadelphia chose to host its Consortium in the city government – but your local business coalition could be a great place to house this kind of program and open the door for strong partnerships with local lenders, businesses and economic development entities.

 Learn More!
-Toward encouraging other communities to launch this program to benefit local entrepreneurs, AMIBA will host a webinar May 23, 2017 with Jonathan Snyder to encourage more conversation about the program and provide the opportunity for you to learn more.
+Toward encouraging other communities to launch this program to benefit local entrepreneurs, AMIBA will hosted a webinar May 23, 2017 with Jonathan Snyder to encourage more conversation about the program and provide the opportunity for you to learn more.
 Contact us if you’re interested!

 Partnering with community-owned banks & credit unions to boost your organization